 Access your data on other devices

 If you have a 1Password account, your data is automatically backed up and available online.
-Losing a device won’t affect that data, which means you never have to worry about being unable to access important websites if your device is lost, stolen, or otherwise unusable.
-Simply install 1Password on another device and sign in to your account.
+Losing a device won’t affect that data, which means you never have to worry if your device is lost, stolen, or otherwise unusable.
+To access your data, install 1Password on another device and sign in to your account.

 Find your lost device or erase it